-- 1. A candidate for the diploma in Dermatological Medicine, in addition to complying with the requirements of Section 101 (ii) of the By-laws, must produce evidence that he has fulfilled one of the following requirements of special training before admission to Part II of the examination: - (a) That he has held one or more of the following appointments at hospitals prescribed in Resolution 4 for a total period of not less than two years, of which not less than twelve months shall have been spent at a fully recognized hospital: - (i) Full-time Fellow in Dermatological Medicine. - (ii) Full-time Resident Medical Officer to the Dermatological Department. - (b) That he has had experience equivalent to that specified in section (a) above by attending the Dermatological Department of a fully recognized hospital prescribed in Resolution 4, or has been attached in a manner approved by the Faculty to the Dermatological Department of a fully recognized hospital prescribed in Resolution 4 for 500 attendances over at least two years. - The examination shall be in two parts, namely, Part I and Part II.
+1. A candidate for the diploma in Dermatological Medicine, in addition to complying with the requirements of Section 101 (ii) of the By-laws, must produce evidence that he has fulfilled one of the following requirements of special training before admission to Part II of the examination:

+- (a) That he has held one or more of the following appointments at hospitals prescribed in Resolution 4 for a total period of not less than two years, of which not less than twelve months shall have been spent at a fully recognized hospital: - (i) Full-time Fellow in Dermatological Medicine. - (ii) Full-time Resident Medical Officer to the Dermatological Department.

+- (b) That he has had experience equivalent to that specified in section (a) above by attending the Dermatological Department of a fully recognized hospital prescribed in Resolution 4, or has been attached in a manner approved by the Faculty to the Dermatological Department of a fully recognized hospital prescribed in Resolution 4 for 500 attendances over at least two years.
+All candidates must submit proof of an adequate basic training in General Medicine.
+This might be a senior post as Resident Medical Officer for a period of one year, including a period of General Medicine, or as a Clinical Assistant for 12 months, or might be an approved post-graduate course in General Medicine. - 2.
+The examination shall be in two parts, namely, Part I and Part II.